 Very little is known about the real St. George and some commentators doubt he ever existed.
 This makes him an ideal icon for the modern age – with no information on him he cannot be ‘character assassinated’ by the media.
 No skeletons in the cupboard (except that of a mythical dragon).

 St. George’s Day is 23 April which is the Spring season, a time for new beginnings and hope.
 The weather is usually (but unpredictably) sunny and celebrations could take place outdoors.
 However, a little bit of rain never stopped the English from celebrating.

 St. George’s Day is England’s national day and celebrated every year on 23 April.
 If the day falls on Monday-Friday then most events will take place on the nearest weekend.
 We have a list of St. George’s Day events on our website.

-The St. George Unofficial Bank Holiday celebrates St. George’s Day on 23 April.
+St. George’s Holiday celebrates St. George’s Day on 23 April.

 Was St. George English?

-No. Most historians agree he was born in Turkey.
+No. Most historians agree he was born overseas.
 That makes him one of England’s most successful immigrants!
 Welcomed by the English, he has integrated so well he is now an English icon.